dimitropoulos/mui-breakpoint-indicator/README.md

 import { MyApp } from './path/to/MyApp';
 import { configureStore } from './store/configureStore';
 import { Provider } from 'react-redux';
-import { BreakpointHelper } from 'mui-breakpoint-helper';
+import { BreakpointIndicator } from 'mui-breakpoint-indicator';

 const store = configureStore();